docmd-io/docs/docs/plugins/search.md

 ---
 title: "Search Plugin"
-description: "Configure the offline-capable, full-text search engine."
+description: "Configure docmd's zero-config, privacy-focused offline search engine with section-deep linking."
 ---

-`docmd` includes a privacy-focused, offline-capable search engine powered by `MiniSearch`.
-It indexes your content at build time, meaning no external services (like Algolia) are required.
+Every `docmd` project includes a powerful, full-text search engine built-in.
+Unlike traditional search tools that require external indexing services or server-side databases, `docmd` search runs **entirely in the user's browser**.

+## How it Works

+1.  **Build Phase**: `docmd` analyzes your markdown and generates a compressed `search-index.json`.
+2.  **Section Awareness**: We don't just index pages; we index **headers**.
+If a keyword appears in a specific `###` section, the search result will link the user directly to that section using its permalink.
+3.  **Local Execution**: When a user types, the matching happens instantly in memory using `MiniSearch`.
+It works perfectly in air-gapped environments or on slow connections.

 ## Configuration

-The search plugin is enabled by default.
-You can configure it via the `optionsMenu` in the layout config, or the `plugins` object.
+The search plugin is **active by default**.
+You can customize its presence via the `layout` object.

-### Enabling/Disabling

-To toggle the search button in the UI:

 ```javascript
 // docmd.config.js